Vedic Astrology: A

 perfect.
 All branches of knowledge are in constant progress, and there is

-always the possibility of new discoveries.
-Therefore, we must remain
+always the possibility of discoveries.
+Therefore, we must remain open-minded

 Science is a

-science changes its opinion, it is not lying; it is evolving.
-I hope that it
+changes its opinion, it is not lying; it is evolving.
+I hope that it will

 Many